Bayesian Additive Main Effects and Multiplicative Interaction Models using Tensor Regression for Multi-environmental Trials: Introduction

 \section{Introduction}

 The phenotypic performance of a cultivar is associated with many potentially interacting variables \citep{hara2021selection}.
-These may include, but are not limited to: genetic factors; environment exposure; soil type; climatic conditions; and season.
+These may include, but are not limited to: genetic factors, environmental exposure, soil type, climatic conditions, and season.
 Any combinations of these factors may contribute, either positively or negatively, to the variability of the production of the crop of interest \citep{kross2020using}.
 Statistical modelling of the effect of these variables, both singly and jointly, is an important decision-making tool for farmers and those in the agricultural sector for predicting e.g. yield \citep{adisa2019application}.

-One of the main interactions that is believed to impact most the production of a crop is the one between genotype and environment.
-For notational convenience, we denote such interactions as $G\times E$.
+One of the main interactions believed to impact most on crop production is between genotype and environment, which we denote for notational convenience as $G\times E$.
 This sort of interaction is characterised by cultivars that do not behave consistently in differing environments.
-Therefore, it is necessary to estimate the amount of variation in crop yield that is caused by the interaction.
+Therefore, it is necessary to estimate the amount of variation in crop yield that is caused by it.
 Many models have been proposed to estimate $G\times E$ \citep{gauch2008statistical, crossa2010linear, gauch2013simple}.
-The most popular is perhaps the additive main effects and multiplicative interaction (AMMI) model \citep{gauch1988model}, which consists of two components.
+The most popular is the additive main effects and multiplicative interaction (AMMI) model \citep{gauch1988model}, which consists of two components.
 The first term is the additive component, which contains the main effects of categorically structured genotype and environmental factors.
 The second term involves a sum of a multiplication of parameters, which are constrained to an orthonormal space and represent how strong/weak the interactions between the genotypes and environments are.
-To date, the models in this area have mostly been restricted to using only these two covariates.
+The AMMI model is restricted to using only these two covariates.
 While genotype and environment interactions are key components in predicting crop yield, a comprehensive understanding requires the consideration of additional factors.